W427697/Discord-/docs/contribute/RFC.md

 #### 3. `Status: accepted/rejected`

-Eventually, the team will decide whether the RFC is a candidate for inclusion in Storybook. n the other hand, an RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
+Eventually, the team will decide whether the RFC is a candidate for inclusion in Storybook.
+On the other hand, an RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.

 ### Implementing an accepted RFC